[ EVENT ]

 1400-1500

-Session 3: Technology in the classroom
+Session 3: Evaluating technology in the classroom

 Technology was promised to be the great equaliser for education, simultaneously increasing the quality of learning materials, allowing for personalisation, and improving accessibility.
-To realise this potential, the government invested heavily into “edutech” – with resources allocated to building up and deploying both software and hardware.
+To realise this potential, the government invested heavily in “edutech” – with resources allocated to building up and deploying both software and hardware.
 The Covid-19 pandemic accelerated this trend which shows no sign of bucking with the mainstreaming of AI in education.
 Yet, has all this resulted in greater learning outcomes for children in the classroom?
-How does the Malaysia Education Blueprint 2026-2035 balance between technological adoption and risks such as cognitive offloading and stunting?
+How does the Malaysia Education Blueprint 2026-35 balance between technological adoption and risks such as cognitive offloading and stunting?
 And how can children truly benefit from edutech while mitigating risks?

 Session 4: Designing technology for the public good